project-CY033/AI-Phishing-Detector/README.md

 ## 🚀 Overview
-AI Phishing Detector Pro is a powerful Chrome extension that protects users from phishing attacks using advanced AI models and VirusTotal integration.
+AI Phishing Detector  is a powerful Chrome extension that protects users from phishing attacks using advanced AI models and VirusTotal integration.

 ---